 What if I move around often?

 If you have different permanent and temporary addresses – say if you’re a student living away from home during term-time – it’s best to register just once at your more permanent address, so you don’t have to keep changing it.
-You can also register in more than one district if you have an address there – though of course you can only vote in one!
+You can also register in more than one district if you have an address there – though you may only vote in one for Parliamentary elections.
+(Note: If you are a student, you are actually permitted to vote in local elections in the ward where you have an address, and the ward where your term-time address is located.)

 A final word